 Companies and organizations rely on market research analysts to examine complex data and information, interpret consumer statistics, and monitor and predict marketing and sales trends.
 A variety of industries are in need of market research to drive their business initiatives, which keeps the market research analyst role in high demand.

 When learning how to become a market research analyst, students should be aware that education is a top priority.
 Many jobs in the market research field require at least a bachelor’s degree, and while majors can vary, strong analytical and math skills will be most helpful when trying to land on-the-job experience.
-Obtaining an advanced business degree, like an online master’s in business administration from Maryville University, can also prove beneficial to aspiring and current market research analysts who seek further career advancement within this field.
+Obtaining an advanced business degree, like an online MBA from Maryville University, can also prove beneficial to aspiring and current market research analysts who seek further career advancement within this field.

 What Does a Market Research Analyst Do?